What is the difference between authentication and encryption?

 - 1Password’s local security doesn’t depend on authentication-based systems protecting unencrypted data, which means there’s no threat based on removing non-existent gates.

 - The 1Password apps don’t need two-factor authentication.
-1Password accounts use Two Secret Key Derivation (2SKD) to make sure no one can access your data without both your Master Password and your Secret Key.
+1Password accounts use Two Secret Key Derivation (2SKD) to make sure no one can access your data without both your account password and your Secret Key.

 - No matter what happens to AgileBits as a company, you will be able to access data stored locally in the 1Password apps.